 "Our aim in hosting these online events is to bring together industry, with national and local policymakers and partners, to make connections and to share insights, learnings and experiences.
 We want to help people designing policy and programmes, to better understand the specific needs of creative businesses and vice versa.
 We are conscious that many of the skills polices discussed are specific to England, but we hope the approaches and insights will be useful for colleagues across the UK.

-Speaking to the forum participants, Sir Peter Bazalgette, Industry Co-Chair of the CIC, (above) described the skills challenge as the most important facing today's creative industries.
+At the first forum, Sir Peter Bazalgette, (above) Industry Co-Chair of the CIC, described the skills challenge as the most important facing today's creative industries.

 "We know too much of Britain’s economic activity happens in the South East but the creative industries are showing how you can support local growth across the country.
 There are 55 creative clusters and more than 700 micro-clusters from Shetland to Penzance covering all major subsectors.
 Creative clusters also make places more attractive to live and work and this double whammy of cultural and economic value is something we as a sector are increasingly recognised for.